tobiasbriones/blog/swe/legal/ip/license-change-from-mit-to-bsd--3--clause-for-code-snippets-2023-04-13/index.md

 BSD-3-Clause is the license par excellence I've frequently used for relevant projects while leaving MIT for the most ordinary ones [^3].

-[^3]: My preferred licenses to choose from are among: BSD-3-Clause, MIT,
+[^3]: As a copyright holder, when licensing my OSS/free-culture projects, I
-    Apache-2.0, and GPL-3.0-or-later for source code, and CC-BY-4.0 for content
+    choose from my preferred licenses: BSD-3-Clause, MIT, Apache-2.0, and GPL-3.0-or-later for source code, and CC-BY-4.0 for content

 So, I *usually* provide relevant dev projects (non-articles) with the BSD-3-Clause License, and now that source code is getting relevant in article